Header Banner

 The influence goes deeper than you might think.
 Several macOS apps like Dictionary, Chess, TextEdit, and Mail.app descend directly from NeXTSTEP applications.
 Even that spinning pinwheel that shows up when your Mac is thinking, that is NeXTSTEP heritage.

 From a development perspective, the legacy is equally clear.
 NeXT’s Project Builder and Interface Builder became Xcode, the environment that millions of developers use today to create iOS and macOS apps.
-And here is a fun fact, NeXT’s love of the Objective-C language eventually created Swift, Apple’s modern programming language.
+And here is a fun fact: Objective-C (used heavily on NeXT) influenced later Apple language design; Swift was created at Apple (Chris Lattner et al., started ~2010, announced 2014).

 Stack those milestones.
 When you consider that the launch of the iMac in 1998 marked the beginning of Apple’s resurgence, followed by revolutionary products like the iPhone in 2007, it is clear NeXT’s "failure" laid the groundwork for one of the greatest corporate turnarounds in history.

-Bottom line, NeXT sold only 50,000 computers but became the technological backbone of a company now worth over $3 trillion.
-That is not just a successful failure, that is the most successful failure in business history.
+Bottom line, NeXT sold only 50,000 computers but became the technological backbone of a company whose market capitalization exceeded $3 trillion (briefly in early January 2022 and at other times since).
+That is not just a successful failure; that is the most successful failure in business history.
 Sometimes the biggest victories come disguised as the most expensive lessons, and NeXT proves that revolutionary technology often needs time to find its true purpose.

 Apple's iOS 26 and iPadOS 26 updates are packed with new features, and you can try them before almost everyone else.
 First, check our list of supported iPhone and iPad models, then follow our step-by-step guide to install the iOS/iPadOS 26 beta — no paid developer account required.